gebeer/FieldtypeImageReference/README.md

 11. Optional: choose to use that folder as image source
 12. Optional: choose whether you want to include child pages of page from step 2 to supply images
 13. Optional: choose whether you want to include images from the page the field lives on.
+14. Optional: choose images from any page of the site
-14. Optional: choose the images field name on the page that holds the images
+15. Optional: choose the images field name on the page that holds the images
-15. Add the field to any template
+16. Add the field to any template
-16. You are now ready to use the field
+17. You are now ready to use the field

 ### How to use in template files
 ```php